Increase Decision-Making Momentum Through Data — with 5 Analyses to Try.

 2. New feature analysis

-When you launch new features, there are always unknowns.
+When you launch a new product and features, there are always unknowns.
 Many of these unknowns are also unknown — for instance, a feature upgrade could result in unforeseen confusion that is resolvable through user education.

 With this analysis, you can track the success of new features, how many people are using it successfully, whether people are running into issues, and whether engagement rates are changing with respect to future decisions.

-This perspective makes it possible for everyone on your team — even people without a quantitative background — to pitch in ideas that can impact the organization as a whole.
+This perspective makes it possible for everyone on your team — even people without a quantitative background nor technical skills — to pitch in ideas that can impact the organization as a whole.
 A stronger braintrust means that everyone can work on feature releases more collaboratively.

 3. Funnel optimization